 No, we do not have a shopfront.
 We are purely a mail order business and do not have the facilities (or insurance!) for people to stop by and browse.

-We issue catalogues every two months (usually mailed the first week of February, April, June, August, October and December).
+We issue catalogues every quarter (usually mailed the first week of March, June, September and December).
 Our catalogues provide quality photographs and descriptions of our most recent and available stock.
-After the catalogue has run, we upload the details of coins to our web site (www.romanorum.com.au) where people can browse the coins and purchase them.
+After the catalogue has run, we upload the details of coins to this web site (www.romanorum.com.au) where people can browse the coins and purchase them.

 Yes, anyone can subscribe to receive our catalogue by mail and yes, it is free.
 However our catalogues are quality productions and we can only afford to supply you for a reasonable time without receiving any return.